Sereg20/Task_Center/S4HANA_config/2 Task Center Config/README.md

 ![Assigned Role](./Images/3.7.1.png "Assigned Role")

-As a result, the role for Task Pull Service is assigned to the Service User
+As a result, the role for Task Pull Service has been assigned to the Service User

 ### Step 4: Create Role for Task Detail Service